Here at the Waffling Brothers, we like to spread the love. As such, we thought we’d share a list of great pages made by our friends.

 He really is that good.

-Emma is a fantastic artist, and you can tell that a lot of her influences are Japanese character art from video game and anime.
+White Mage is a fantastic artist, and you can tell that a lot of her influences are Japanese character art from video game and anime.

 She also runs a Koudelka and Shadow Hearts fan site which is definitely worth a look, if only for the extreme amount of detail that it contains.